 Shop the Look: High Fashion Home Camino Swivel Chair ($1299)

 "I wanted this room to be completely transformable," says Ess.
 "On any given day in the office, we either have a meeting or a shoot happening, but never both at once.
-I ended up pairing modern gray couches, a swivel chair, a coffee table, and a really cute Kate Spade polka-dot rug with the pink wall and two small, round milk glass pendants, which I really think helped warm up the space.
-The best thing about this room is that we can slide the couches and table out and roll up the rug in a snap, and it becomes our shooting studio."
+I ended up pairing modern gray couches, a swivel chair, a coffee table, and a really cute Kate Spade polka-dot rug with the pink wall and two small, round milk glass pendants, which I really think helped warm up the space."

 "I'll always live and work in a black-and-white space, I could never see myself moving away from that, but I always have one solid color wall.
 This time in the office I chose pink, my signature pink, to match my haircare line," says Ess of deciding on a color scheme.